 How to Calculate Gross Annual Income?

 To calculate gross annual income, you have to sum up the yearly income before any deductions.
-For instance, an employee earns an annual salary of $48,000, a yearly bonus of $7,000, and $10,000 annually from his online business.
+For instance, an employee earns a salary of $48,000 annually, a yearly bonus of $7,000, and $10,000 from his separate online business.

 In this case, the gross annual income calculation would be: